|

 the highly infectious Lambeth Walk.

-The Sun Has Got His Hat On and Leaning on a Lamppost, on a cold
+Coupled with the equally famous The Sun Has Got His Hat On and Leaning on a Lamppost, on a cold

 night the audience soon warmed to the cast.